brijeshc1307/Multithreading/README.md

 ### A. Multithreading in C++
 Multithreading allows concurrent execution of multiple tasks to improve performance and responsiveness.
+>Multithreading in C++ means running multiple parts of a program at the same time — like doing more than one task together, using threads.
 >Note: If we create multiple threads to the same time it doesn't gaurantee which one will start first.

 >Like a cook boiling rice while chopping vegetables — doing multiple tasks at once to save time.